Thousand Tide Valley

 Little Atlantis

+Little Atlantis is an atlantean village with a high water well that descends deep into the ruins of Undrum Kal and the Sunless Sea.
+The village is home to the descendants of the Thryummian atlanteans, one of Crudilex's oldest and most storied cultures.
+Their history is rich, and their lore is vast.
 Despite its ancient roots, Little Atlantis is a peaceful and relaxed place.
-The people, basking in the safety and serenity of the Thousandtide Valley, spend most of their days fishing or floating down the river.
+The people, basking in the safety and serenity of the Thousand Tide Valley, spend most of their days fishing or floating down the river.
 They offer tours to visitors and serve as river guides, helping travelers navigate the many routes winding up and down the valley.

-The town itself is built from pure white limestone, nestled along the banks and cliffs of the coastal ridges bordering Dawnfire.
+The town itself is built from pure white limestone along the banks and cliffs of the coastal ridges bordering Dawnfire.
 Many water features and structures are powered by the river's flow, and because its people are amphibious, the buildings are uniquely designed with both above and below-current features.
 Plumbing, refrigeration, and even farming are integrated into the flow of water.
 Tributaries and gutters wind through the town, giving it the feeling of being one giant, ornate fountain.

 Shallow Harbor

 The harbor is the most diverse place in all of Crudilex.
 It serves as a transient hub for travelers and adventurers, a common stop for wholesalers and merchants, and an excellent place to stock up and prepare for long journeys.
 Few people actually live in the harbor itself; even the most reliable vendors come to trade rather than set up permanent shops.
-The population is highly seasonal, and during the long, rainy or humid months, Shallow Harbor becomes a near-empty ghost town.
+The population is highly seasonal, and during the long, rainy or humid months, Shallow Harbor becomes a ghost town.

 Claybank Bog

-The source of all the greatest rivers flowing into Thousandtide Valley, Claybank Bog is a vast, muddy expanse carved by water and time digging deep trenches into the red cliffs that surround it.
-The river here breaks apart across massive square slabs of clay, tangled with wild overgrown weeds, stretching upriver deep into the drylands north of Dawnfire and into the of the Plains of Avarice.
+The source of all the greatest rivers flowing into Thousand Tide Valley, Claybank Bog is a vast, muddy expanse carved by water and time digging deep trenches into the red cliffs that surround it.
+The river here breaks apart across massive square slabs of clay, tangled with wild overgrown weeds.
+The sunbaked soil above is riddled with deep fissures that fill unpredictably with water and mud, triggering frequent and dangerous mudslides along the riverbanks.
+The natural volatility has made the area notoriously difficult to traverse.
+The dangers have served the nearby cliffside kingdom of Abermore above as an highly effective defense against sieges.

 Riverlords Lurk

-Home to the Riverlords of Thousandtide, this is the territory of a cruel Forgon clan of gator-like humanoids who are often trouble.
+Home to the Riverlords of Thousand Tide, this is the territory of a cruel forgon clan of gator-like humanoids who are often trouble.
 The Riverlords, mostly young hooligans, rarely engage in anything more severe than brawls or petty theft.
 However, they frequently cause disruptions, especially when they spot tourist boats on the river.
 The Riverlords demand payment or bribes, tip boats over, lead travelers astray down wrong rivers, or break into cargo holds to steal food.

 Court of the Moss King